wedaly/gospelunk/v2-spec.md

 * search box
 * checkbox "include tests"
-* help text describing filter syntax
+* help text describing filter syntax (see below)
+* submit button with action `POST /search/defs`

+### POST /search/defs

+POST params:
+* `query` (string) specifies the search query.
+* `includeTests` (bool) specifies whether to include tests in the results.

-The search box parses the query into a sequence of "filters", separated by whitespace:
+The query is parsed into a sequence of "filters", separated by whitespace:

 * `in:<pkg>` search only package paths matching `pkg` regex (including substring matches).
 * `type:<type>` search only definitions of the specified type (`func`, `struct`, `interface`, `method`, `string`, etc.)